Thursday, June 30, 2011

 INSTRUCTIONS

-Rinse kale and pat dry.
-Remove and discard thick ribs and roughly chop leaves.
+Rinse the kale and pat it dry.
+Remove and discard the ribs.
+Roughly chop the leaves.

-Pat leaves dry again.
-In a large bowl, toss with olive oil, garlic, salt and pepper.
+Pat the leaves dry again.
+In a large bowl, toss them with olive oil, garlic, salt, and pepper.

-Bake for 15 to 20 minutes, stirring every five minutes or so until leaves are crisp on edges and slightly browned.
+Bake for 15 to 20 minutes, stirring every five minutes or so, until the leaves are crisp on the edges and slightly browned.

 Sprinkle with sesame seeds before serving.